rtCamp/Frappe-Manager/docs/reference/configuration.md

 !!! warning "Per site, not per bench"
     This key belongs to a site's table.
 A bench serving several sites has to say which one an alias reaches, because a hostname routes to exactly one schema.
-Written at the TOP LEVEL of `bench_config.toml` it is silently ignored: the file loads, and the alias simply does not exist. `fm migrate` moves a top-level list from an older bench under its primary site.
+Written at the TOP LEVEL of `bench_config.toml` it does nothing: the alias simply does not exist, though fm now warns about the unrecognised key rather than loading it in silence. `fm migrate` moves a top-level list from an older bench under its primary site.

 **Change via:** `fm update BENCH/SITE --add-alias www.example.com,alt.example.com` / `--remove-alias www.example.com`